Cloud Security Audit: Everything You Need to Know

 • Data collection: This step involves collecting data about the cloud environment.
 This data can be collected manually or through automated tools.

-• Analysis and reporting: This step involves analyzing the collected data and preparing a report that highlights risks and vulnerabilities.
+• Analysis and reporting: This step involves analyzing the collected data and preparing a report highlighting risks and vulnerabilities.

-• Recommendations: This step involves providing recommendations on how to mitigate risks and vulnerabilities.
+• Recommendations: This step involves providing suggestions on how to mitigate risks and vulnerabilities.

 • Remediation: The recommendations received in the previous step are used to fix the security loopholes in the cloud.

-1. Identify the cloud provider(s) and service(s) being used.
+1. Identify the cloud provider(s) and service(s) used.

 2. Understand the cloud provider’s security controls.

-3. Identify who has access to the cloud environment and what level of access they have.
+3. Identify who has access to the cloud environment and their access level.

 4. Ensure that data in transit is encrypted.